NYUAppSec/appsec_hw3/README.md

 One of the benefits of using Kubernetes is the ability to create replicas that are load balanced to avoid overwhelming one instance of the application.
-The same can be done with other micro-services such as the database, though this would require database syncing across the difference database instances.
+The same can be done with other microservices such as the database, though this would require database syncing across the difference database instances.
 These solutions do not currently exist in this version of the assignment.

-For more experience working with cloud security and deployment, consider taking this one step further and replicating these micro-services.
+For more experience working with cloud security and deployment, consider taking this one step further and replicating these microservices.
 Attempt to load balance over many replicas, and syncing databases.
-Try using Prometheus to gather more metrics from all of your different micro-services.
+Try using Prometheus to gather more metrics from all of your different microservices.
 Try adding logging and other useful tools.

-Though these attempts will not be graded, and should not be submitted as part of the assignment, they should help you learn a lot about how using cloud deployment helps you preserve the availability of your service (and the micro-services that comprise it) and how good monitoring and logging can help you spot errors in the application before they become serious issues.
+Though these attempts will not be graded, and should not be submitted as part of the assignment, they should help you learn a lot about how using cloud deployment helps you preserve the availability of your service (and the microservices that comprise it) and how good monitoring and logging can help you spot errors in the application before they become serious issues.